Williamsburg-James City County Public Schools

-The Williamsburg-James City County Public Schools (locally known also as WJCC or WJC) is a combined public school division which serves the independent city of Williamsburg and James City County in the Virginia Peninsula area of the Hampton Roads region in southeastern Virginia.
+The Williamsburg-James City County Public Schools (locally known also as WJCC) is a combined public school division which serves the independent city of Williamsburg and James City County in the Virginia Peninsula area of the Hampton Roads region in southeastern Virginia.

-The system consists of approximately 11,000 students in 16 schools, of which there are 9 elementary schools, 4 middle schools, and 3 high schools.
+The system consists of approximately 11,300 students in 16 schools, of which there are 9 elementary schools, 4 middle schools, 5 pree schools, and 3 high schools.
 The system employs 800 instructional staff members and over 600 support staff members.

 History

 The district formed in the mid-1950s when the city and county systems combined.

 A new middle school and a ninth elementary school were opened and began operating in September 2010, at the start of the 2010–11 school year.

 The Williamsburg-James City County Public Schools system (known informally as "WJCC"), as of 2020, has approximately 11,300 students in 16 schools—9 elementary schools, 4 middle schools, and 3 high schools.
 Within the county's boundaries there are two established high schools, Lafayette, and Jamestown.
 A third high school, Warhill, opened in the Lightfoot area in August 2007.
 The ninth elementary school, JB Blayton, opened in 2010 along with the new middle school to replace James Blair, Lois S. Hornsby Middle School.
 In 2018, James Blair Middle School opened, to be the most recent school to open in the WJCC Schools district.